On a bat safari in the municipality of West Maas en Waal

 Closer than you think

 Bats often live closer than you think: under eaves, in trees, or in old cavity walls.
-Yet many people know little about these mysterious nocturnal animals.
-"During the safaris, we show how bats live, where they sleep, and what they eat," says Joep Smits of IVN Nature Education.
-"We also give practical tips on how you can help bats, for example with nesting boxes or a bat-friendly garden."
+Yet many people know very little about these mysterious nocturnal animals.
+“During the safaris, we show how bats live, where they sleep, and what they eat,” says Joep Smits of IVN Nature Education.
+“We also provide practical tips on how you can help bats, for example with nesting boxes or a bat-friendly garden.”

-Protected animals
+Endangered animals

 Dates and registration